iandebeer/iandebeer.github.io/_posts/2022-02-26-PetriNets.md

 I believe we require a way to compose dApps from Ergo Boxes - Wallets, Smart Contracts and Transactions, much like Functional Programming allows you to compose applications from pure functions.

+## As applied to the Cardano

+## As applied to cross-chain dApp development